thomjur/home_page/projects/religionml.md

 (independent of the full document in which they appear in).</p>
 <p>The data for the ReligionML corpus is currently collected by
-searching for sentences in larger documents that include religious/religioid words (mostly be using web scrapers or a Twitter streamer).
+searching for sentences in larger documents that include religious/religioid words (mostly by using web scrapers or a Twitter streamer).
 The words that are currently included in the search are:</p>
 <ol type="a">
 <li><p> Words related to the word field of holiness (“sacred,” “holy,”